wso2/docs-open-banking/en/docs/develop/custom-event-notification.md

 Once implemented, build JAR files for your custom Event Notification services:

+1. To create Event Notification database tables:
+     1. Go to the `<IS_HOME>/dbscripts/open-banking/event-notifications` directory.
+     2. According to your database, execute the relevant script against the `openbank_openbankingdb` database.
-1. Place the JAR files in the `<IS_HOME>/repository/components/dropins` directory.
+2. Place the JAR files in the `<IS_HOME>/repository/components/dropins` directory.
-2. Open the `<IS_HOME>/repository/conf/deployment.toml` file.
+3. Open the `<IS_HOME>/repository/conf/deployment.toml` file.
-3. Add the following tags and configure the customized handlers and generator using their Fully Qualified Names (FQN):
+4. Add the following tags and configure the customized handlers and generator using their Fully Qualified Names (FQN):

     ??? tip "Click here to see the definitions of the configuration tags..."
          | Configuration | Description |